NicoSaia/JexxaTemplate/README.md

 ### Set up the CI/CD Pipeline

-In order to continuously build and deply your application, configure your CI/CD pipeline as described [here](README-CICD.md).
+In order to continuously build and depoly your application, configure your CI/CD pipeline as described [here](README-CICD.md).